Jonathan2251/lbd/source/verilog.rst

   0
   31
   49
-  total cpu cycles = 51230
+  total cpu cycles = 50645
   RET to PC < 0, finished!

   JonathantekiiMac:input Jonathan$ bash build-run_backend.sh cpu032II be
-  JonathantekiiMac:input Jonathan$ cd ../verilog JonathantekiiMac:verilog Jonathan$ ./cpu0IIsp
+  JonathantekiiMac:input Jonathan$ cd ../verilog JonathantekiiMac:verilog Jonathan$ ./cpu0IIs
   ...
-  total cpu cycles = 48920
+  total cpu cycles = 48335
   RET to PC < 0, finished!

-The "total cpu cycles" can be calculated in this verilog simualtor, and the backend compiler and CPU performance can be reviewed.
+The "total cpu cycles" is calculated in this verilog simualtor so that the backend compiler and CPU performance can be reviewed.
-Only the CPU cycles are counted, it not include I/O cycles since I/O cycles time is unknown.
+Only the CPU cycles are counted in this implemenation since I/O cycles time is unknown.
-As explained in chapter "Control flow statements", cpu032II uses slt and beq has better performance than cmp and jeq in cpu032I.
+As explained in chapter "Control flow statements", cpu032II which uses instructions slt and beq has better performance than cmp and jeq in cpu032I.
-The cycle counting on cpu0IIsp is accurate include delay slot while cpu0IIs has no delay slot support.
-Although cpu0IIs has no delay slot support, it can run program correctly since Cpu0 backend compiler always fill delay slot with "nop".
-Instructions "jmp" has no delay slot so it is better in dynamic linker implementation.
-Instruction "bal" has no delay slot because we want Cpu0LongBranch.cpp generated code can run both correctly in cpu0IIsp and cpu0IIs.
+Instructions "jmp" has no delay slot so it is better used in dynamic linker implementation.

 You can trace the memory binary code and destination register changed at every instruction execution by unmark TRACE in Makefile as